This is what's open in Toronto right now

 Major retailers still closed include

-There's still no certainty on how long these closures will last or how long it will be until we move onto Stage 2 of reopening.
+There's still no certainty on how long these closures will continue to last or when the city will begin Stage 2 of reopening.